 Scientific Name Common Name State Status Global Rank State Rank Ribes cynosbati prickly gooseberry INV G5 S2S3 Sanicula smallii Small's black-snakeroot INV G5 S3 Speyeria diana Diana Fritillary INV G2G4 S2S3 Stachys iltisii Ouachita hedge-nettle INV G3 S3 Stygobromus elatus Elevated Spring Amphipod INV G1G2 S1?
-Tradescantia bracteata long-bract spiderwort INV G5 S2 Tradescantia ozarkana Ozark spiderwort INV G3 S3 Valerianella nuttallii Nuttall's cornsalad INV G3 S2 Veratrum woodii Wood's false hellebore INV G5 S3 Vitis rupestris rock grape INV G3 S1 Woodsia appalachiana Appalachian cliff fern INV G4 S1 Central Interior Highlands I Ory Acidic Glade and Barrens INV GNR S3 Source: ANHC 2023 •
+Tradescantia bracteata long-bract spiderwort INV G5 S2 Tradescantia ozarkana Ozark spiderwort INV G3 S3 Valerianella nuttallii Nuttall's cornsalad INV G3 S2 Veratrum woodii Wood's false hellebore INV G5 S3 Vitis rupestris rock grape INV G3 S1 Woodsia appalachiana Appalachian cliff fern INV G4 S1 Central Interior Highlands D Dry Acidic Glade and Barrens INV GNR S3 Source: ANHC 2023 - • •

 E = Endangered; S2: Imperiled: Imperiled in the state because of rarity or because of some factor(s) making it very vulnerable to extirpation from the nation or state (1,000 to 3,000)-typically 6 to 20 occurrences or few remaining individuals (1,000 to 3,000); S3: Vulnerable: Vulnerable in the state either because rare and uncommon, or found only in a restricted range (even if abundant at some locations), or because of other factors making it vulnerable to extirpation.
-Typically, 21 to 100 occurrences or between 3,000 and 10,000 individuals; G3: Vulnerable: Vulnerable globally either because very rare and local throughout its range, found only in a restricted range (even if abundant at some locations), or because of other factors making it vulnerable to extinction or elimination.
+Typically, 21 to 100 occurrences or between 3,000 and 10,000 individuals; G3: Vulnerable: Vulnerable globally either because very rare and local throughout its range, found only in a restricted range (even if abundant at some locations), or because of other factors making it vulnerable globally either because very rare and local throughout its range, found only in a restricted range (even if abundant at some locations), or because of other factors making it vulnerable to extinct range (even if abundant at some locations), or because of other factors making it vulnerable to externation.
 Typically, 21 to 100 occurrences or between 3,000 and 10,000 individuals; ?: A question mark is used to denote an inexact numeric rank.